WhitmanCS370/sp24-lab12/README.md

     python3 cursor_const.py 50 logfile

 * This version should not crash.
 But can you see 50 lines of text?
 Why or why not?
+* Maybe because there is no class that knows how big the screen is and only displays lines set by default screen size

 ### Section 3: Moving
 Run